gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 re-execution of the flow and it will be able to figure what is already created.
-In my example this patterns works great when provisioning the route53 DNS record because the DNS propagation can take a lot of time and in order to realize if the DNS record already exists or if there are the right amount of IPs attached to it I use the [`net.LookupIP`](https://jameshfisher.com/2017/08/03/golang-dns-lookup/), it is the perfect procedure that can take an unknown amount of time to be
+In my example this patterns works great when provisioning the route53 DNS record because the DNS propagation can take a lot of time and in order to realize if the DNS record already exists or if there are the right amounts of IPs attached to it I use the [`net.LookupIP`](https://jameshfisher.com/2017/08/03/golang-dns-lookup/), it is the perfect procedure that can take an unknown amount of time to be